DavidVeld/CarboLifeCalc/README.md

 # CarboLifeCalc
-A Quick-Action Carbon Whole Life Carbon Assessment calculator using Revit material quantities.
+A Quick-Action Whole Life Embodied Carbon calculator using Revit material quantities and according to EN 15978:2011

 Status: Work in Good Progress